 Fresh eggs, distilled water, muriatic acid, and cooking time are the variables that make a difference.
 Start with bad eggs, you get bad bait.
 Water that contains chemicals like chlorine or water treatment salt will affect the color outcome of your bait.
-A capful of acid is not a measurement - cold medicine.
-Use some type of cheap timer to keep tract of cooking time with the exception of acid amount, it is the most important variable.
+A capful of acid is not a measurement - use a cold medicine cup to measure acid.
+Use some type of cheap timer to keep tract of cooking time that, with the exception of acid amount, time in the acid bath is the most important variable.
 Finally how you handle eggs or most bait for that matter, affects its fish catching value.

 Just in case you need more information, I have added a video showing the "cooking" process.
 Be aware that the timing and water amounts mentioned in the video may be different then the information in this article.
 As I experiment with cooking formulas, those variales change.
 Again, remember 1 cup eggs, 4 cups water, 10 ML acid, 60 minutes.